ccxt/ccxt/wiki/Manual.md

 **Please, check this announcement: [Unified contract naming conventions](https://github.com/ccxt/ccxt/issues/10931)**

+CCXT supports the following types of derivative contracts:

+- `future` – for expiring futures contracts that have a delivery/settlement date [](https://en.wikipedia.org/wiki/Futures_contract)
+- `swap` – for perpetual swap futures that don't have a delivery date [](https://en.wikipedia.org/wiki/Perpetual_futures)
+- `option` – for option contracts (https://en.wikipedia.org/wiki/Option_contract)

-##### Futures Contracts
+##### Future

-A futures market symbol consists of the underlying currency, the quoting currency, the settlement currency and an arbitrary identifier.
-Most often the identifier is the settlement date of the futures contract in `YYMMDD` format:
+A future market symbol consists of the underlying currency, the quoting currency, the settlement currency and an arbitrary identifier.
+Most often the identifier is the settlement date of the future contract in `YYMMDD` format:

 ```JavaScript
 //